Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Experiments

-\textbf{Running Time} We compare the running time of the proposed algorithm (BB) with the integer programming using Gurobi (IP).
+\textbf{Runtime} We compare the runtime of the proposed algorithm (BB) with that of integer programming using Gurobi (IP).
 We compare three groups for different dimensions of $\bm{\theta}$.
 The results are shown in Fig. \ref{fig:running_time_theta}.
-Since the running time of IP will increase too fast after 7 robots, we only plot the results with less than 8 robots for IP.
-As shown in Fig. \ref{fig:running_time_theta3}, \ref{fig:running_time_theta6}, and \ref{fig:running_time_theta9}, the proposed algorithm (BB) is much more scalable w.r.t. the number of robots and the running time increase relatively slowly in the test cases.
-Besides, when the dimension of $\bm{\theta}$ increases, the running time increase is not very significant compared to that of IP.
+Since IP's runtime becomes computationally infeasible after 7 robots, we only plot the IP results for fewer than 8 robots.
+As shown in Fig. \ref{fig:running_time_theta3}, \ref{fig:running_time_theta6}, and \ref{fig:running_time_theta9}, the proposed algorithm (BB) is much more computationally scalable than IP w.r.t. the number of robots, and the runtime increases relatively slowly across the test cases.
+Besides, as the dimension of $\bm{\theta}$ increases, the runtime increase is not very significant compared to that of IP.

-\textbf{Peak Memory Usage} The results of peak memory usage are shown in Fig. \ref{fig:memory_theta9}.
-We can observe the BB approach requires much less memory compared to that of IP as the number of robots increases.
+\textbf{Peak Memory Usage} The peak memory usage results are displayed in Fig. \ref{fig:memory_theta9}.
+We can observe that the BB approach requires much less memory compared to IP as the number of robots increases.